-[B] "The vigor of my anxiety" which explains the unceasing productivity and
+[B] "The vigour of my anxiety" which explains the unceasing productivity and

 In the case of the three classics just cited, his work is great and deep, especially the Prometheus, where he had little prior competition, and just sufficiently innovative to get scholarly tongues wagging.
 "Dalli!" is the sort of whip-word that will roust the administrators of the tradition in their studies.

-As the last in the succession of great prose writers, stretching back to THUCYDIDES, among the western canon - though HANDKE is well read in Arabic and Japanese and Chinese literatures, too - he has become the inheritor not of FLAUBERT's parrot but of the ability to give each sentence that extra twist to salvage it from the platitudinous, and make nearly each sentence of his into an event.
+As the last in the succession of great prose writers, stretching back to THUCYDIDES, among the western canon - though HANDKE is well-read in Arabic and Japanese and Chinese literature, too - he has become the inheritor not of FLAUBERT's parrot but of the ability to give each sentence that extra twist to salvage it from the platitudinous, and make nearly each sentence of his into an event.
 As in the plays, his prose is able to slow the heart down to a walking pace.
-Of this I treat in necessary essential detail, or try to, in the PROSE LECTURE, tentatively titled "From Deconstruction to the Re-Invention of Narrative."
+Of this, I treat in necessary essential detail, or try to, in the PROSE LECTURE, tentatively titled "From Deconstruction to the Re-Invention of Narrative."

-HANDKE does something similar, to the DON JUAN narrative, in his essay on THE DAY THAT WENT WELL, which circles Paris in ever narrower and seemingly quicker manner, and which is a study for the great carpet weaving NO-MAN'S-BAY, and is similar, in its circularity, to the summa of HANDKE's modernist period in the theater, HOUR.
+HANDKE does something similar, to the DON JUAN narrative, in his essay on THE DAY THAT WENT WELL, which circles Paris in an ever narrower and seemingly quicker manner, and which is a study for the great carpet weaving NO-MAN'S-BAY and is similar, in its circularity, to the summa of HANDKE's modernist period in the theatre, HOUR.